 This course introduces the student to the basic concepts of real property law as they pertain to common types of real estate transactions.
 Additionally, emphasis will be placed on practical skills such as document preparation and title examination.
-Topics include: real estate contracts, plat reading and legal descriptions, types and purposes of deeds, title searches, common real estate mortgages and documentation, real estate closing and closing statements, recordation statutes and requirements, and elements of the lease.
+Topics include: real estate contracts, plat reading and legal descriptions, types and purposes of deeds, title searches, common real estate mortgages and documentation, real estate closing and closing statements, recordation statutes and requirements, and elements of the of substantive criminal law and its procedural aspects with an emphasis on the constitutionally protected rights of the accused in the criminal justice system.
+Topics include: substantive criminal law and procedure and criminal litigation support.